 If you bring a firearm in your carry-on, you could be cited, arrested, or fined.

 “That can go up to a maximum of $13,333.
 Very costly mistake,” states Howell.

-For a list of prohibited items, click here.Grab the FREE WDTN News App for iPhone or Android.
+For a list of prohibited items, click here.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.

 - Witness describes moments leading up to deadly Xenia Twp. crash

 - Springfield firearms licensee sentenced for falsifying records